rhel-labs/learn-katacoda/installing-software-yum/step2.md

 << OUTPUT ABRIDGED >>
 </pre>

 >_NOTE:_ You sometimes see the subcommand `upgrade` being used somewhat interchangeably with `update`.
 The difference between these two subcommands is that `upgrade` will remove any obsolete packages from the system.
-Often the configuration for YUM is such that these subcommands will both carry out the upgrade operation.
+Often the configuration for YUM is such that these subcommands will both carry out the `upgrade` operation.

-If you instead want to just make sure your entire system is up to date, running `yum update` without any other arguments will check for updates for all packages on your system (including YUM itself).
+If you instead want to make sure your entire system is up to date, running `yum update` without any other arguments will check for updates for all packages on your system (including YUM itself).